Automation That Values the Employee

-Automation allows companies to pass off their mundane data entry responsibilities to bots.
-Thus it is freeing up time for employees to focus on tasks that require a thinking human brain.
-Plus, more effort can be put into areas that had previously been neglected due to a lack of time.
+Automation allows companies to pass off their mundane data entry responsibilities to bots, thus freeing up time for employees to focus on tasks that require a thinking human brain.
+This also means that more effort can be put into areas that had previously been neglected due to a lack of time.

 It is not in the best interest of companies to replace the good talent they have with bots entirely.
 Instead, they should seek to use their newfound free time to leverage their employees’ talents in new ways that bring higher value.